yurist/mqlambdatm-demo/README.md

 - [Lambda function sample](https://github.com/yurist/mqlambdatm-demo/tree/master/lambda-function-sample) - A Java project implementing AWS Lambda function, triggered when messages arrive on a specially configured MQ queue.
 The Lambda function parses the messages and inserts corresponding records into a MySQL database.
 The project consists of two modules:
 - [Generic message handler](https://github.com/yurist/mqlambdatm-demo/tree/master/lambda-function-sample/generic-message-handler) - can be used as is for any MQ triggered Lambda.
 It implements all MQ-related queue and message manipulation logic.
 It provides an abstract class that needs to be extended for any application-specific message processing functionality such as database manipulation, SQS or Kinesis message propagation etc.
 - [Sample message processor](https://github.com/yurist/mqlambdatm-demo/tree/master/lambda-function-sample/sample-mysql-message-processor) - a sample usage of generic message handler that parses input messages and inserts data into a MySQL database.
 - [Demo](https://github.com/yurist/mqlambdatm-demo/tree/master/demo) - subcomponents to prepare and run a demo of the sample.
-It includes a script that builds the sample projec, uploads it to AWS S3, and then creates a CloudFormation stack with all the necessary resources to run the demo.
+It includes a script that builds the sample project, uploads it to AWS S3, and then creates a CloudFormation stack with all the necessary resources to run the demo.

 # Demo description